 Bustle & Sew offers my own unique patterns, designed to appeal to all skill levels and bring out all your natural creativity.
-And you can keep up to date with all the latest news from Devon where I live as well as the newest patterns and much more over on the Bustle & Sew Blog.
+And you

 But none of this would mean anything without YOU, the stitcher.
 And it's lovely to be able to share hints, tips, techniques and patterns with other like-minded people.
 So